jimmyleongth/DP-203-Data-Engineer/Instructions/Labs/LAB_01_compute_and_storage_options.md

     print(file.name, file.isDir, file.isFile, file.path, file.size)
 ```

-2. Run the new cell and observe how `mssparkutils` is used to work with the file system.
+2. Run the new cell and observe how MSSparkUtils is used to work with the file system.

 ### Task 3 Stop the session